-In computing the optimal allocation, we set Pareto weights such that gains under the planner's solution are proportionately equal for both types of workers.
+In computing the optimal allocation, we set U to be concave enough such that the first order conditions are sufficient for optimality, and set the Pareto weights, φ^k , such that gains under the planner's solution are proportionately equal for both types of workers.
 Figures 9 and 10 show the percentage change in employment in the optimal allocation relative to the equilibrium allocation for CNR and non-CNR workers respectively.
 The results show that it is generally optimal for CNR workers to move to larger cities and for non-CNR workers to move to smaller cities, thereby exacerbating the spatial polarization of occupations.
 This increased spatial polarization follows from the spillover coefficient estimates in Section 4.2 which underscore that both types of workers (but particularly those in CNR occupations) become more productive when clustered with other workers of their own type.